dejanu/az104/networking.md

 * To filter network traffic to and from Azure resources that are attached to a VNet [network security groups (NSG)](https://learn.microsoft.com/en-us/azure/security/fundamentals/network-overview) and network security group rules.

-* Network security groups contain security rules that filter network traffic by: IP address, Port, and Protocol
+* Network security groups contain security rules that filter network traffic by IP address, Port, and Protocol

 * You can assign a network security group to a SUBNET or a NETWORK INTERFACE, and define security rules in the group to control network traffic.
     - Security rules in network security groups enable you to filter network traffic